SKA-ScienceDataProcessor/algorithm-reference-library/docs/ARL_dask.rst

 Dask is supported in various ways:

-    - arl/graphs/dask_graphs: Graphs to perform various types of prediction and inversion of visibility data
+    - arl/graphs/graphs: Graphs to perform various types of prediction and inversion of visibility data
-    - arl/graphs/generic_dask_graphs: Graphs to perform generic image or visibility unary operations
+    - arl/graphs/generic_graphs: Graphs to perform generic image or visibility unary operations
-    - arl/util/dask_graph_support: Graphs to support testing and simulations
+    - arl/util/graph_support: Graphs to support testing and simulations
-    - arl/pipelines/pipeline_dask_graphs: Graphs to implement the canonical pipelines
+    - arl/pipelines/graphs: Graphs to implement the canonical pipelines

 In addition there are notebooks:

     - imaging-dask: General imaging example
     - imaging-pipelines: Pipelines run on small LOW observation (core only)
+    - calibration-pipelines: Pipelines for self-calibration

+There are supporting functions for scatter/gather of some of the appropriate data models.

 These notebooks are scaled to run on my laptop (4 cores, 16GB) but can be changed to larger scales.
 Both explicitly create a client and output the URL (usually http://127.0.0.1:8787) for the Dask diagnostics.
 Of these the status page